Flatiron Building: Early tenants

 Besides the Fuller Company, the Flatiron's other original tenants included publishers such as magazine publishing pioneer Frank Munsey and American Architect and Building News.
 An insurance company, the Equitable Life Assurance Society, leased nearly the entire third floor.
 Small businesses also occupied the Flatiron, including a patent medicine company; the Western Specialty Manufacturing Company; and Whitehead & Hoag, which made celluloid novelties.
 Other tenants included an overflow of music publishers from "Tin Pan Alley" on 28th Street; a landscape architect; the Imperial Russian Consulate, which took up three floors; the New York State Athletic Commission; the Bohemian Guides Society; the Roebling Construction Company, owned by the sons of Tammany Hall boss Richard Croker; and the crime syndicate Murder, Inc. The puppeteer Tony Sarg had a studio in the Flatiron Building during the 1910s.
 Harry Black moved the Fuller Company's offices in 1911 to the Trinity Building at 111 Broadway, where its parent company, U.S. Realty, had its offices.
 U.S. Realty moved its offices back to the Flatiron in 1916.

-After the end of World War I, the 165th Infantry Regiment passes through the Victory Arch in Madison Square, with the Flatiron Building in the background (1919).
+After the end of World War I, the 165th New York Infantry Regiment passes through the Victory Arch in Madison Square, with the Flatiron Building in the background (1919).

 The building's vast cellar extended into the vaults that went more than 20 ft under the surrounding streets.
 Initial plans called for a ratskeller to be opened within the vaults, but Manhattan borough president Jacob A. Cantor had objected to the plans.
 Ultimately, part of the basement was occupied by the Flatiron Restaurant, which could seat 1,500 patrons and was open from breakfast through late supper for those taking in a performance at one of the many theatres which lined Broadway between 14th and 23rd Streets.
 In the building's early years, sightseeing buses would bring visitors to the Flatiron Restaurant and to the 21st-story observation deck.
-In 1911, the building introduced a restaurant/club in the basement.
+In 1911, the building introduced a restaurant–club in the basement.
 It was among the first of its kind that allowed a black jazz band to perform, thus introducing ragtime to affluent New Yorkers.